 Violations.

 Citations.
-Any violation of the requirements specified in this chapter may result in the direct issuance of citation and penalties.
+Any violation of the requirements specified in this HD I/M Regulation may result in the direct issuance of citation and penalties.
 The registered owner, vehicle operator, freight contractor, or other entity that receives a citation shall have 45 calendar days, or 75 calendar days for owners of agricultural vehicles, to submit the applicable demonstration of compliance as specified in section 2198.2(f) and any applicable penalties.
 Citation and penalties may also be assessed for the following:

 Refusals.
 The refusal by an owner or driver of a vehicle to do any of the following items shall constitute a failure of the inspection or applicable test procedures conducted during an inspection, and may result in applicable penalties.